“Love starts as a feeling,

 Audrey Hepburn said, “The best thing to hold onto in life is each other.”
 Who in their right mind would ignore her pearls of wisdom?
 On the very first day of your 30-day relationship challenge, cuddle up on the couch with your soulmate and stay put for a while.
 Perhaps you reminisce about the days when you could hardly keep your hands off each other.
 The household chores, work calls, dinner, laptop, etc. can wait.
 Bask in the warmth of their affection and feel the serotonin release.

 Beginning your mornings together is a wonderful practice.
 Before the hustle and bustle begin, take a few moments to sit in silence with your partner.
 Talk about anything and everything except your responsibilities.
 Share a laugh and tell them that you love them.
 Go out on the balcony or the terrace with two warm cups of coffee/tea and watch the sun paint the sky in lovely colors.
 Spending quality time together is blissful indeed.

-3. Drop a compliment over text during the 30-day relationship challenge
+3. On day 3, drop a compliment over text during this 30-day relationship challenge

 The task for day 3 is super simple.
 At any point in the day, drop a compliment to your sweetheart over text.
 There is no dearth of beautiful things to say.
 It could be a little ‘thank you’ note for the delicious breakfast they made you that morning.
 Or a simple message of gratitude for their presence in your life.
 Your partner’s face will light up when they read your text in a meeting.
 These little gestures can make all the difference in the world.
 You’ll brighten each other’s day significantly with this task.

 Don’t lie to me – you’ve definitely wanted a Hollywood-style rom-com date night at some point.
 We heard your wish and planned one of the most fun challenges for married couples.
 Well, unmarried couples are more than welcome to try it with the same zest.
 Pick a restaurant you both love and doll up properly.
 You could even twin the outfit color!
-A candlelit dinner will set the mood just right for a heart-to-heart conversation with your spouse or partner.
+A candlelit dinner will set the mood just right for a heart-to-heart conversation with your partner.
 I’m not letting the romance die in your long-term relationship.

-7. Have yourself a pajama party – Fun relationship challenges rule!
+7. On day 7, have yourself a pajama party – fun relationship challenges rule!

 Even if you already live together, this idea will pan out perfectly.
 Because when I say pajama party, I mean a literal pajama party.
 Where you fish out the sleeping bags, eat pizza for dinner, wear your comfiest PJs, and play games at night.
 Be your silliest self as you eat a whole lot of candy and shake a leg to old pop songs.
 As hard as it is to believe, this is just what you need to reconnect with your partner in 30 days.